sandwwraith/KEEP/proposals/extensions/serialization.md

 1. Synthetic constructor for `T` which initializes all state properties including private and body ones.
 1. Nested class with special name `$serializer` which implements `KSerializer<T>`.
 If `T` has no type arguments, this class would be a singleton.
 If it has, e.g. `T = T<T0, T1...>` then its constructor will have properties `KSerializer<T0>, KSerializer<T1>, ...`.
 2. Method `T.Companion.serializer()` which returns `$serializer`.
 If `T` has type arguments (`T = T<T0, T1...>`) then this method will have arguments `KSerializer<T0>, KSerializer<T1>, ...`.
-3. Implementation method `$serializer.serialize(Encoder, T)` which feeds T into Encoder by making consequent calls to `beginStructure`, `encodeXxxElementValue` several times, `endStructure`.
+3. Implementation method `$serializer.serialize(Encoder, T)` which feeds T into Encoder by making consequent calls to `beginStructure`, `encodeXxxElement` several times, `endStructure`.
-4. Implementation method `$serializer.deserialize(Decoder): T` which collects variables from Decoder by making calls to `beginStructure`, `decodeElement`, `decodeXxxElementValue` with correct index until end of input, `endStructure`.
+4. Implementation method `$serializer.deserialize(Decoder): T` which collects variables from Decoder by making calls to `beginStructure`, `decodeElementIndex`, `decodeXxxElement` with correct index until end of input, `endStructure`.
 Then it validates that all primitives were read and constructs T from collected primitives.
 5. Implementation property `$serializer.serialClassDesc` which holds metadata about class.

 In case of external serialization, expressed by `@Serializer(forClass=...)` only last three items are done.
 In `deserialize`, plugin calls primary constructor of class and then all available property setters.